duncannah/booruuu/README.md

 This is personal project mainly aimed for learning React, but it is possible that it becomes a general-purpose tool if there's enough interest.

-This is still in alpha stage, so bugs are pretty common, always except things to not work.
+This is still in alpha stage, so bugs are pretty common; always except things to not work.

 ![Screenshot](doc/screenshot.png)